 BOEM regulates the oil and gas industry in regards to their interaction with the reefs and banks through Topographic Features Stipulations which establish No Activity Zones at the topographic features.

-Several of the reefs and banks in the region have also been designated as Habitat Areas of Particular Concern (HAPCs) through NOAA Fisheries Essential Fisheries Habitat (EFH) legislation, which only applies to fishing vessels.
+Several of the reefs and banks in the region have also been designated as Habitat Areas of Particular Concern (HAPCs) through NOAA Fisheries Essential Fish Habitat (EFH) legislation, which only applies to fishing vessels.
 Although this HAPC designation on its own does not carry any protective measures, it identifies the site as an area for special consideration during individual species assessments.

 Banks in Brief